twop/ts-union/README.md

 const U = Union({
   Simple: of(), // or of<void>(). no payload.
+  SuperSimple: of(null), // static union value with no payload
   One: of<string>(), // one argument
   Const: of(3), // one constant argument that is baked in
   Two: of<string, number>(), // two arguments